dB(A) and dB(C) data in noise assessments

 For most people, these are considered the main figure.
 The daily limits of 80 and 85 dB(A) are given as dB(A) so this is usually the first one referred to.

 The human ear doesn’t hear all noises the same and we hear some frequencies more keenly than others.
-Think of those particular sounds which kind of get in your head, a high pitched shriek.
-Your ear is hearing those more acutely than others and those sounds are important in how we understand speech.
+Think of those particular sounds which kind of get in your head such as a high pitched shriek.
+Your ear is hearing those more acutely than other frequencies and those sounds are important in how we understand speech.
+We use those to give speech a lot of its meaning and this amplification effect helps us to hear what someone is saying over a loud background noise.

 As you are more sensitive to those sounds, when noise is measured in a noise assessment, the reading is tweaked slightly so the noise meter is recording the noise level in the same way the ear hears it and that kind of adjustment is called dB(A).